 Whenever “Katie” comes back to school, she goes to the absent bin, checks the blue files for each day she was out, and takes all the papers with her name on them.
 My role in this system is to make sure each assignment gets filed away.
 The easiest way for me to do this is after handing the activity out to the kids, I take a paper for each absent kid, write their name on it, and file it in the appropriate color and day of the week.

 In terms of getting work turned in and handing it back to students, again, putting most of the responsibility on them is what works best for me.
 I have what every year I inevitably call “the black stacky thing” labeled for each period.
 Each student is responsible for putting his or her classwork/homework in their period’s slot.
 At the end of every day, I put each period’s set of papers in a folder labeled for each period so the papers don’t mixed up, and when it’s time for me to hand back student work I just grab the folder and pass their work back.
 I usually hand work back while the kids are doing pairs/group work because it’s an extra opportunity to help a student understand something they were confused about in a one-on-one setting, or to just get that face time with individual students.

-This has worked for me for a few years.
+This has worked for me for going on 10 years.
 Students practice basic responsibility, I have less daily stress, the rate of “missing” assignments or misfiled assignments has gone down significantly, and my desk is a heck of a lot less cluttered!
 (That might just be the best part of all this!)
 To read an earlier post about how I organize my lesson plans and master files click HERE.
 How do you handle absent students and work that gets turned in?

 To read more tips from other teachers click HERE.